Imagined community

 An imagined community is a concept developed by Benedict Anderson in his 1983 book Imagined Communities to analyze nationalism.
 Anderson depicts a nation as a socially-constructed community, imagined by the people who perceive themselves as part of a group.

 Anderson focuses on the way media creates imagined communities, especially the power of print media in shaping an individual's social psyche.
 Anderson analyzes the written word, a tool used by churches, authors, and media companies (notably books, newspapers, and magazines), as well as governmental tools such as the map, the census, and the museum.
 These tools were all built to target and define a mass audience in the public sphere through dominant images, ideologies, and language.
-Anderson explores the racist and colonial origins of these practices before explaining a general theory that explains how contemporary governments and corporations can (and frequently do) utilize these same practices.
+Anderson explores the racist and colonial origins of these practices before explaining a general theory that demonstrates how contemporary governments and corporations can (and frequently do) utilize these same practices.
 These theories were not originally applied to the Internet or television.

 Origin

 According to Anderson, the creation of imagined communities has become possible because of "print capitalism".
-Capitalist entrepreneurs printed their books and media in the vernacular (instead of exclusive script languages, such as Latin) in order to maximize circulation.
+Capitalist entrepreneurs printed their books and media in the vernacular in order to maximize circulation.
 As a result, readers speaking various local dialects became able to understand each other, and a common discourse emerged.
 Anderson argued that the first European nation states were thus formed around their "national print-languages."

 Anderson argues that the first form of capitalism started with the process of printing books and religious materials.
 The process of printing texts in the vernacular started right after books began to be printed in script languages, such as Latin, which saturated the elite market.
 At the moment it was also observed that just a small category of people was speaking it and was part of the bilingual society.
 The start of cultural and national revolution was around 1517 when Martin Luther presented his views regarding the scripture, that people should be able to read it in their own homes.
 In the following years, from 1520 to 1540, more than half of the books printed in German translation bore his name.

 Moreover, the first European nation states that are presented as having formed around their "national print-languages" are said to be found in the Anglo-Saxon region, nowadays England, and around today's Germany.
 Not only in Western Europe was the process of creating a nation emerging.
 In a few centuries, most European nations had created their own national languages but still were using languages such as Latin, French or German (primarily French and German) for political affair.